Rival protests march on Ravenel Bridge and to shopping center in Mount Pleasant

 “I’m just excited and happy there are still good people in the world,” she said.

 “Mount Pleasant sometimes gets a bad rap.
-I guess it cause of the history," she said.
+I guess it's cause of the history," she said.
 "I want that to change.”

+On the bridge march, one of the protesters felt faint and was nearly falling over as he reached the first diamond.
+He was determined to get to the top.

+“You can lean on me,” Ritchie said, as the police chief grabbed the man's arm to help him make it to the top.
+After sitting on a bench and being checked by medical personnel, he was able to continue on.

 “We’re right on time, but at the same time we’re entirely too late,” she said.